Welcome to Ormesby Primary’s ‘Foundation Stage’

 Within the indoor and outdoor provision, they work with adults in small groups, by themselves and in larger groups.
 This is when guided learning takes place, teaching the children the structured skills they will then develop through their play.

-Children learn to sit still and focused for short periods of time.
+Children learn to sit still and become more focused for short periods of time.
 To listen and act upon instruction.
 To take learning and apply it to new situations and challenges.
 They are constantly encouraged to develop independent self-care and as they move through the Foundation Stage to independently apply their skills.

 How do you know what they have learnt?

 From the moment we first meet your child, staff begin to assess what their learning needs to cover.
 Although we plan for the whole class, we respond to individual needs.
 We do this through spending time with the children as described above.
 We observe them and plan teaching that meets their needs.
-As they acquire skills we extend into new learning.
+As they acquire skills we then extend them into new learning.

 As children move from Nursery to Reception (Hedgehogs to Owls or Foxes) information about their attainment and learning is passed on and built upon as the curriculum broadens.